mefboy555/SortingScript/README.md

   if there are files with images or docs like extentions will move into them.

 sorts files:

-  img : jpg, jpeg, png, gif
+img : jpg , jpeg , png , gif

-  docs : txt, docx, pdf
+docs : txt , docx , pdf

+scripts : sh , py , bat , cpp